Atomic veteran: Australia

-Australian servicemen supported British nuclear weapons test programs at Emu Field, Maralinga, the Montebello Islands and Kiritimati (then called Christmas Island) during period 1952-1963.
-Associations representing Australian atomic veterans include the Australian Nuclear Veterans Association. and the Australian Ex-Servicemen Atomic Survivors Association.
+Australian servicemen supported British nuclear weapons test programs at Emu Field, Maralinga, the Montebello Islands and Kiritimati (then called Christmas Island) from 1952–1963.
+Associations representing Australian atomic veterans include the Australian Nuclear Veterans Association and the Australian Ex-Servicemen Atomic Survivors Association.

 Compensation

 The Clarke Review of Veterans Entitlements considered the compensation of Australian atomic veterans in 2003.
-Since 2010, Australian Defence Force personnel who participated in the British nuclear tests have been eligible for compensation and health care benefits for medical conditions that relate to their service.
+Since 2010, Australian Defence Force personnel who participated in the British nuclear tests have been eligible for compensation and health care benefits for medical conditions related to their service.
 Widows and widowers of deceased servicemen and women are also eligible for benefits if their partner's death is related to that service.
-A ‘reasonable hypothesis’ standard of proof is applied to all claims lodged.
+A 'reasonable hypothesis' standard of proof is applied to all claims lodged.

 China

-More than 100,000 troops of China were sent into the deserts of Xinjiang Uyghur Autonomous Region to provide the labor at the test sites for China's first atomic bombs.
+More than 100,000 Chinese troops were sent into the deserts of Xinjiang Uyghur Autonomous Region to provide construction labor for the Lop Nur Nuclear Test Base, where China's first atomic bombs were tested.
 A number of these troops later developed serious medical problems.